graemekean/sem/docs/Code Reviews/Code Review 2.md

 Checklist Submission 2 (14% of CW mark)

 The following must be in place:
  Issues being used on GitHub.
+DONE
  Tasks defined as user stories.
- Project integrated with Zube.io.
+DONE - added to sprint 3-1 Project integrated with Zube.io.
+DONE
  Kanban/Project Board being used.
+DONE
  Sprint Boards being used.
+DONE
  Full use cases defined.
- Use case diagram created.
+One case defined - single use case DONE Use case diagram created.
+DONE

 Graded Criteria Submission 2 (6% of CW mark)

 The following criteria will be assessed for overall quality:
 •Metrics from GitHub.
 Also used to assess individual contribution.
-•Code quality including comments.
+DONE •Code quality including comments.
+DONE
 •Correct usage of branches.
+DONE
 •Continuous integration working.
+DONE
 •Use cases well defined.
+DONE
 •Project requirements met.
+DONE

 ----------------------------------------------------------------